Current version of policy V4

 We use different methods to collect data from and about you including through:

-You may give us your personal data by filling in forms on our websites “www.jumar-solutions.com” and/or “www.jumar-recruitment.com” (“Websites”) or by corresponding with us by post, phone, email or otherwise.
-This includes personal data you provide (whether directly or indirectly via third parties such as those listed below) when you:
+You may give us your personal data by filling in forms on our websites “www.jumar-technology.com” and/or “www.jumar-solutions.com” (“Websites”) or by corresponding with us by post, phone, email or otherwise.
+This includes personal data you provide when you:

 As you interact with our Websites, we will automatically collect technical data about your equipment, browsing actions and patterns.
 We will collect this personal data by using cookies, server logs and other similar technologies.

 We only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following ways: